 Our friend Cherie Binns recently wrote an article on this topic.
 Sadly, she just lost her mother, who was the caretaker of her late father.
 Her father was suffering from cancer, and while her mom tended to his every need, she was ignoring her own health.
-She did not discover she had Congestive Heart Failure — and that she had already suffered a heart attack — until she was putting her husband into hospice care.
+She did not discover she had Congestive Heart Failure – and that she had already suffered a heart attack – until she was putting her husband into hospice care.
 She died six months after he passed.
 If only she had prioritized her health and visited a cardiologist Johns Creek (or elsewhere) the moment she developed symptoms, maybe she would still be with us today.

 Cherie’s article sheds light on this extremely important topic, and suggests some excellent resources that might help reduce the stress that comes with being a caretaker.
 (You can read the full article here.)
 And here are some quick tips for taking care of yourself while you’re caring for someone else.

 - Don’t be afraid to ask for help: This tip is first because it is by far the most important.
 There is no shame in needing help and asking for it.
 No one can do everything himself.
 It’s impossible.
 And trying to do so will only drive you mad.
 Asking for assistance can ease your stress, free up some of your time to take care of your own needs, and make staying organized easier.
 Some ideas: